flyingbest/Hardware/Homebuilt_computer/README.md

 	- Correction
 		1. I don't think so. because I have been removing all the dust just before booting.
 		- I had to disassemble the computer to see the problems from b to e.

-		procedure | Action | Confirm
+		Procedure | Action | Confirm
 		----- | ----- | -----
 		1. | Make sure that only the motherboard with CPU is connected to the power to boot. | [o]
 		2. | Mount the RAM on the motherboard and check if it is bootable. | [o]